BrennanStein/procelio-translation/README.md

 # Procelio Translation Tool + Files

-## The executable is used for generating and compiling translation files.
+The executable is used for generating and compiling translation files.
 It *must* be ran from the command line.

+## Usage

 #### `proceliotool.exe lang .\path\to\where\to\save (.\path\to\entries.txt)`
 - If MyLanguageName doesn't exist, creates a new localization file